-The snake was incredibly docile, probably because it was on display and used to seeing people all the time.
+The snake was incredibly docile, probably because it was on display and used to seeing people admiring it all the time.

 It never showed the slightest sign of

-aggression and although I wouldn't normally free handle dangerous snakes (which I strongly discourage), I used to free handle this one.
+aggression or nervousness and although I wouldn't normally free handle dangerous snakes (which I strongly discourage), I used to free handle this one.
 It was originally captured near Tara in Qld.